 Grab a couple of teaspoons and spoon out six teaspoons of mixture onto each tray.
 Again, making sure the mounds are not too close together and try not to be tempted to make larger mounds and less biscuits.
 I made 14 rather than 18 and they were a little bit too large.

 Pop the trays into the oven and bake for about 10 minutes until the biscuits are golden brown and bubbling a little.

 Remove the trays from the oven and allow the biscuits to cool before slipping a palette knife underneath each one and transferring them onto a cooling rack.
-If you want, you can put them upside down onto the rack and then they are all ready to have the chocolate spread over them.
+If you like, you can place them upside down onto the rack and ready to be coated with melted chocolate.

 For the melted chocolate: Place the broken chocolate pieces in a heatproof dish and set it over a pan of simmering water.
 You will need a bowl that is big enough to just sit on the pan without the base of the bowl touching the water.
 Leave the chocolate to slowly melt.
 Give it a stir and then carefully lift the bowl off the pan.
 Repeat the process, if like me you decide to go with two different types of chocolate.

-Once the Florentines have cooled, you can coat the flat side with the melted chocolate.
-Use a couple of teaspoons to divide the chocolate evenly over each Florentine and smooth it out with the back of the teaspoon or a rounded edge knife.
+Once the Florentines have cooled, coat the flat side with the melted chocolate.
+Use a couple of teaspoons to divide the chocolate evenly over each Florentine and smooth out with the back of the teaspoon or rounded edge knife.
 Leave the chocolate to semi-set and then using the back of the fork add a few decorative swirls.

 When the chocolate has set, transfer the Florentines into an airtight container.

-Whilst Florentines can be enjoyed all year round, they are very often considered a Festive treat.
-If this recipe has got you in the Christmas baking spirit, you may also fancy checking out my frangipane topped mince pie recipe…they’re very nice!
+Whilst Florentines can be enjoyed anytime, they’re often considered to be a festive treat.
+So, if this recipe has got you into the festive spirit, you may also fancy checking out my frangipane topped mince pie recipe.
+They’re very nice!